SanTiwari07/KrishiSetu/README/flowchart.md

-# 🌾 AgroChain - Complete Process Flowchart
+# 🌾 KrishiSetu - Complete Process Flowchart

 ## Overview
-This document provides a comprehensive flowchart of the AgroChain blockchain-based agricultural supply chain transparency system.
+This document provides a comprehensive flowchart of the KrishiSetu blockchain-based agricultural supply chain transparency system.

 ---